 “I’m not into reading lines—I’m just really into the relationships,” quipped writer/director Dee Rees during Sunday’s second-and-final Film Independent Forum keynote.
 The Spirit Award winner and former marketing professional spent an informative hour chatting with Film Independent President Josh Welsh about her work and career.
 An actor’s director (Welsh’s term), Rees gave insight into her unlikely filmmaking journey as well as the memorable characters featured in her three features to date: Pariah, Bessie and the upcoming Mudbound—to be released November 17.

 Growing up in the ‘80s, Rees loved the Indiana Jones movies, taping shows off TV and writing short stories.
-“I was a typical middle class kid and art felt like a luxury; it felt like an indulgence.”
+“I was a typical suburban middle-class kid and art felt like a luxury; it felt like an indulgence.”
 Being a writer seemed at the time like a flaky career choice, so Rees went into business instead, getting her MBA and taking on brand management gigs for companies including Dr. Scholl’s and Colgate Palmolive.
 But after three jobs in three years, she began to wonder if she had made the right choice.

 “Get hands-on training,” she advised.
 “At NYU, everyone gets to shoot their own script.
 Everyone gets to shoot, everyone gets to light, everyone gets to edit.
 By the end you’ve gotten your hands on every part of the process.”